gucci-on-fleek/unnamed-emoji/README.md

 - Supports XeLaTeX, Plain XeTeX, and `dvipdfmx` with a [patched version of `dvipdfmx`](dvipdfmx.patch).

-- Only needs a single PDF file (8.7 MB) to supply all characters.
+- Only needs a single PDF file per font to supply all characters.
 And all the required metadata is in the PDF file itself, so no additional files are needed.